jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 NCL Fundamental Principles,
 2009-04-20

 Code along with comment can not easily point out things like the following.
-Simply: where does the program start?
-What are the prime things the program does and where does it do it?
+Simply: where might the program start?
+What are the prime things the program might and where might it do it?
 What prime components is the program composed of and how do they relate to each other?

 WHY is the program structured like this?
 What is the program FOR?